Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 MIXD employees

-Our task is to achieve a goal of a given sprint, and the most important thing is customer needs.
-At the end of a sprint, we need to achieve some concrete results.
+Our task is to achieve a goal for a given sprint, and the most important thing is to meet customer needs.
+We need to achieve some concrete results at the end of a sprint.

-Whereas reviewing means deciding what to focus on in the next sprint.
-A retrospective, on the other hand, is an evaluation of a team in order to improve its work.
+On the other hand, reviewing means deciding what to focus on in the next sprint.
+A retrospective is an evaluation of a team's work to improve it.
 This pattern repeats until we reach the set goal.

 Agile was created 25 years ago in Silicon Valley, although its name only first appeared in the "Agile Manifesto" (2001).
 Jeff Sutherland (see photo), Jeff McKenna, and John Scumniotales, among others, played a considerable role in creating agile management.